Your Basket

 Where biochar can be used

-Biochar can be used across a wide range of growing systems:
+Biochar can be used across a wide range of growing systems.

 Garden beds and borders

 Supports long-term soil structure, water retention and nutrient efficiency.
+Read more on improving garden soil health.

 Vegetable growing